Bless You (John Lennon song): Writing and recording

 Lennon wrote "Bless You" quickly, more so than other songs on the album.
 Lennon stated that "As a song, I think it's the best piece of work on the album, although I worked harder on some of the other tracks."
-On the recording, Lennon sings the vocal part and plays acoustic guitar, Jesse Ed Davis and Eddie Motau also play guitar, Ken Ascher plays piano and mellotron, Klaus Voormann plays bass guitar, Arthur Jenkins plays percussion and Jim Keltner plays drums.
+On the recording, Lennon sings the vocal part and plays acoustic guitar, Jesse Ed Davis and Eddie Mottau also play guitar, Ken Ascher plays piano and mellotron, Klaus Voormann plays bass guitar, Arthur Jenkins plays percussion and Jim Keltner plays drums.
 Lennon allowed the other musicians to develop their own parts but insisted that they avoid over-complicating the music.
 Lennon also noted that the recording engineer felt that the song would be a hit if he speeded it up, and Lennon felt he may have been right in that he thought that the Rolling Stones' hit song "Miss You" was based on speeding up "Bless You."

+In 2022, English singer Liam Gallagher released a cover version on an EP for Diamond in the Dark.